adamhott/microbit_v2_rgb_led/README.md

    [link text] https://docs.rust-embedded.org/discovery/microbit/index.html

 14. The red LED, green LED, and blue LED should all light up respectively with 250 millsecond rotations.
 You can now test which anode terminal of your RGB LED is red, green, and blue by pulling out 2 of the 3 female Jumper Wires for the anode pins (the longer legs).
 You can then reconnect the cables in a color coded fashion.

+15. Does your RGB LED alternate colors every 250 millseconds?